-Table 6: Complaint and enquiry response time
+Table 9: Complaint and enquiry response time

 Complaint Acknowledgement times Response times Phone call during business hours At time of call - and agree with caller estimated timeframe for resolution.
 Complaint to be closed out within 48 hours.
 If not possible, continue contact, escalate as required and resolve within 7 business days.

-Complaint Acknowledgement times Response times Phone call after hours Within two (2) hours of receiving message upon returning to office.
+Phone call after hours Within two (2) hours of receiving message upon returning to office.
 Following acknowledgement, complaint to be closed out within 48 hours.
 If not possible, continue contact, escalate as required and resolve within 7 business days.
 Email during business hours At time of email (automatic response) Complaint to be closed out within 48 hours.
 If not possible, continue contact, escalate internally as required and resolve within 7 business days.
 Email outside of business hours At time of email (automatic response) Complaint to be closed out within 48 hours (once return to business hours).
 If not possible, continue contact, escalate internally as required and resolve within 7 business days.
-Interaction/ Enquiry Phone call during business hours At time of call - and agree with caller estimated timeframe for response.
+Letter NA Complaint to be closed out within 48 hours following receipt.
+If phone or email contact details are not provided a written response to be sent within 48 hours following receipt.
+If not possible, continue contact, escalate internally as required and resolve within 7 business days.
+Interaction/ Enquiry Interaction/ Enquiry Phone call during business hours At time of call - and agree with caller estimated timeframe for response.
 Interaction to be logged and closed out within 7 business days.
 Phone call after hours Within two (2) hours of receiving message upon returning to office.
 Interaction to be logged and closed out within 7 business days.
 Email during business hours At time of email (automatic response) Interaction to be logged and closed out within 7 business days.

-Email outside of business hours At time of email (automatic response) Interaction to be logged and closed out within 7 business days.
+Complaint Acknowledgement times Response times Email outside of business hours At time of email (automatic response) Interaction to be logged and closed out within 7 business days.
 Letter N/A Interaction to be logged and closed out within 10 business days following receipt.